 What is Social Media?

-Having an account with social media does not make you "into" social media any more than owning golf clubs makes you ready for the PGA tour. in fact, social media users are turned off by the retailer who opens accounts and does not engage and therefore becomes labeled as a pretender.
-The truth is, it is better to not have a social media icon on your website if you are not going to actively engage it.
+One of the biggest mistakes retailers make is to open up accounts on every social media platform they think is relevant and then leave them alone with no activity.
+Having an account with any of the social media platforms does not mean your business is into social media any more than owning golf clubs makes you ready for the PGA.
+In fact, social media users are turned off by the retailer who opens accounts and does not engage with clients and the public and consequently become labeled a pretender.

 The reality is, it is better to not have a social media icon on your website if you are not going to actively engage with it—and actively means on a daily basis.